kokizzu/svelte-mpa/README.md

 # Svelte + TS + Vite

-cloned from [https://github.com/IndexXuan/vite-plugin-mpa/tree/main/examples/svelte-mpa-app] but with updated dependencies, since the old one are broken.
+cloned from [vite-plugin-mpa](https://github.com/IndexXuan/vite-plugin-mpa/tree/main/examples/svelte-mpa-app) but with updated dependencies, since the old one are broken in some places.

 This template should help get you started developing with Svelte and TypeScript in Vite.

+## Why node_modules committed?

+so no need to npm install

 ## Recommended IDE Setup